|

 places through a nostalgic historicism, but tourists also reified

-lens of historical romance.
-However, as Irving shows, the local
+of historical romance.
+However, as Irving shows, the local population

 Scrivener,